 FirstBank has put in place an environmental, social and governance management systems (ESGMS).
 This encompasses a policy, a set of guidelines that ensures all transactions that the Bank is considering funding include adequate provision for actions necessary to prevent, control and mitigate negative impacts on the environment and communities, and to improve environmental quality.

-The alignment of the ESGMS process with FirstBank new credit workflow began in 2017 and the plan was to complete it in 2018.
-The process unfortunately wasn’t completed as planned.
-With the current pace, the Bank will hopefully complete it in 2019.
+The alignment of the ESGMS process with FirstBank new credit workflow began in 2017.
 The goal is to ensure efficiency through automation as relevant implementation documents such as the environmental, social and governance risks screening checklist (which is to be completed by a relationship manager and verified by analyst against the EIA report) will be fully automated.